FAQs

 Videos in the VJBM are either commissioned by the Editor/Publisher or proposed by the author (unsolicited).

-Initially a script is developed, summarizing the content of the view, then submitted for editorial review.
-Once review is complete, filming takes place at a time and location of your choice.
+Initially a storyboard is developed, summarizing the content of the video, then submitted for peer-review Once review is complete, filming takes place at a time and location of your choice.
+The video is then produced, either internally (by our in-house video team) or externally.

-We are also able to offer a complete script writing service, which is charged in addition to the video fees and is available upon request.
+We are also able to offer a complete storyboard writing service, which is charged in addition to the video fees and is available upon request.

 When it comes to filming, we recommend that rather than following the fully written script, this be developed into bullet form with pointers for the author to follow.
 This helps ensure the video is more natural and also helps reduce filming time.